 "Amazon will not have a meaningful advantage in two of their three key pillars in the short term - range and delivery, which will evolve over time," Citi Group said in a report.
 "As a result, we expect prices to be competitive in order to drive volume."

 As Amazon rolls out highly competitive prices in Australia, they're likely to be a major presence right away.
 This will eat into SMEs' sales numbers - which may lead them to seek alternative finance solutions that will help them maintain cashflow.

 The health of your cashflow can make or break your business.
 There's no reason to take risks when it comes to keeping the money flowing - you want a foolproof solution.

 At Earlypay, we aim to provide one.
-That's why we have debtor finance offerings available, which can help make your company's income regular and reliable.
+That's why we have debtor finance available, which can help make your company's income regular and reliable.
 Talk to us today about how our financing packages can help you through a difficult season for your SME.

 If you'd like to learn how Earlypay's Invoice Finance & Equipment Finance can help you boost your working capital to fund growth or keep on top of day-to-day operations of your business, contact Earlypay's helpful team today on 1300 760 205, visit our sign-up form or contact [email protected].